 From that point on, you would have continued with your life in whichever format you did and that created your own thoughts and perceptions on how things “should be”.

 This block fits here, that person should do this, I should do that in this situation etc actualising these events from a safe standpoint gives you the ability to start filing things correctly in your mind and that ability is the meat and potatoes of your personal transformation.

 So where do you start?

-One of the hallmarks of unsettled emotional trauma is a sense of not belonging, not fitting in, not able or wanting to do certain “normal” things or just a sense of general unease or fear that surrounds certain situations, people or events.
+One of the hallmarks of unsettled emotional trauma is a sense of not belonging, not fitting in, not being able or wanting to do certain “normal” things or just a sense of general unease or fear that surrounds certain situations, and people or events.

-All those feelings have a source and sometimes that source clear and defined and other times is covert or hidden over years of obscure avoidance.
+All those feelings have a source and sometimes that source is clear and defined and other times is covert or hidden over years of obscure avoidance.
 Working through the source would mean that you need to start talking about it.
 Getting it off your chest as it were.

 This is where talk therapy from a registered therapist comes in handy.
 Speaking about life problems is how the mind naturally begins to settle them.
 Therapists are trained to provide that safe space platform for you to vent, chat, talk and convey the life issues that are holding back your progress in life.

 Therapists or counsellors get paid to dig into the stuff that you have buried and glossed over.
 If our friends, family and spouses could serve the same talking function (and often they do) you probably would not need much therapy.
 Yet in most cases, the people closest to us are part of the problem or don’t have the right “digging” skills or simply won’t understand, or it’s hard to be completely open with them.

 The mind most often operates on a subconscious level which requires an unpacking process by a trauma aware counsellor who understands this better than your best friend or parent might.